 If you leave your dog at home while you go off to work, the chances are that they will be super-hyper when you arrive home.
-Not only will they be really pleased to see you, they will have been sitting and lying around throughout the day waiting for some stimulation, hence the pent-up energy.
+They will be pleased to see you, but they’ll also have been sitting and lying around throughout the day waiting for some stimulation.
+The result?
+Tons of pent-up energy.

-If they’re not sleeping well at night this is usually because they’ve not been able to work off the energy from the daytime; after all, they’ve been sleeping lots during the day too!
-Essentially, dogs require exercise and mental stimulation to be met as a minimum, and depending on the breed this can be increased.
+If they’re not sleeping well at night, it is usually because they’ve not been able to work off the energy from the daytime; after all, they’ve been sleeping lots during the day too!
+Essentially, dogs require exercise and mental stimulation to be met as a minimum.
+Depending on the breed, this can be increased.
 A Border Collie or Spaniel, for example, requires more exercise and mental stimulation.

-To prevent them from being full of beans at night and unable to sleep when you are resting too, consider employing either a walker to take your doggy out during the day who can walk your dog for the minimum general requirement for canines, which is around 15 minutes, The Dogington Post recommends.
+To prevent them from being full of beans at night and unable to sleep when you are resting too, consider employing a walker to take your doggy out during the day.
+According to The Dogington Post, around 15 minutes of walk time per day is recommended at a minimum for canines.

-It’s worth thinking about walking them before heading off to work and when you get home in the evening as well.
-You can also leave them with some toys that provide mental stimulation while you’re away.
+It’s also worth thinking about walking them before heading off to work and when you get home in the evening.
+You can leave them with some toys that provide mental stimulation while you’re away.

-Merely by having people round to visit you at home can be a super overwhelming experience for them to deal with.
-Think of it this way; there’s a range of fresh scents, new sights and first-hand sounds for them to encounter.
+Merely having people around to visit you at home can be a super overwhelming experience for them to deal with.
+Think of it this way; there’s a range of fresh scents, new sights, and first-hand sounds for them to encounter.

-This can break their very well-drilled routine, which can inadvertently startle them, therefore leaving them unable to relax.
+New sights and sounds can break their very well-drilled in routine.
+This can inadvertently startle them and leave them unable to relax.
 If your four-legged friend can’t unwind and is feeling anxious, they won’t be able to sleep.

-What’s more, this can be the case when they encounter loud noises like those that occur on New Year’s Eve with fireworks, or during thunderstorms.
+This can be the case when they encounter a loud noise like those on New Year’s Eve with fireworks or during thunderstorms.
 Their natural hormone release associated with the fear they feel puts them at a heightened level of alertness.

-Help them stay calm in all situations and control their emotions with reassurance, soothing music through or herbal anxiety supplements that are dog-specific.
+Help them stay calm in all situations and control their emotions with reassurance, soothing music, dog-specific herbal anxiety supplements, or other useful sleep aids for dogs.

 Problem 4: Something’s Up Physically